 Starting today, I thought I would read up again on what I did the same day a year back, and two years back.
-Though one leads to a non veg post, my account of the day was very interesting for myself to remember that day!
+Though one leads to a nonveg post, my account of the day was very interesting for me to remember that day!
 Life gets captured in a motionless picture, while a blog post captures in a moving sensation!

 Hubby dear is away for the weekend.
 We planned well ahead on how to manage our cooking and spend time with the kids.
-We realize again how being with them is full time job.
+We realize again how being with them is a full time job.
 I made Appam with Tomato Kurma and Coconut Milk.
 Once the puja was done, we went ahead with the breakfast.
 I really enjoyed the day playing with them non stop.
-But yes, though its interesting and exciting, I don’t think one can manage the kid’s energy to play play non stop!
+But yes, though it's interesting and exciting, I don't think one can manage the kid's energy to play nonstop!

 Konda Kadalai Sundal